deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ### ERROR REPORTING
 A lot of effort was done to protect the tips from overheating.<br>
 Any detected error will disable PWM and show a message on the display.<br>
+To recover from an error, simply press the button and it will reboot.<br>
 There are multiple error types:<br>
 * #### _Iron warning_
-Non critical errors, a warning will be shown about iron not connected, supply voltyage too low, ambient temperature too high or too low.<br>
+Non critical errors, a warning will be shown: iron not detected, supply voltage too low, ambient temperature too high or too low.<br>
 * #### _Iron runaway_
 If by any means the iron temperature is higher than requested and the PWM is still active, it will trigger a timer depending on the temperature diference.<br>
-The condition must dissapear in the specified time, otherwise it will trigger a critical runaway error a lock the station, shutting down the power stage<br>
+The condition must dissapear within the specified time, otherwise it will trigger a critical runaway error, shutting down the power stage<br>
 * #### _Internal function errors_
-If any internal function detects undefined or not expected state, it will also lock the station and show a message trying to show where the error happened (File, line).<br>
+If any internal function detects undefined or not expected state, it will lock the station and show a message trying to show where the error happened (File, line).<br>
 * #### _Hardware exceptions_
-If a hardware exception happens, it will also lock the station and try to show an error message.<br>
+If a hardware exception happens, the station will lock up and display an error message about the exception.<br>
  * #### _Data error detection_
 The data is stored as separate blocks: System settings, profile 1, profile 2 and profile 3.<br>
 Each one has it's own CRC checksum.
-Everytime the data is read, the checksum are computed and compared.<br>
+When a block is read, the checksum is computed and compared.<br>
-If a mismatch happens, it will erase that block, trying to preserve the rest.<br>
+If a mismatch occurs, the block will be erased and resetted to defaults, trying to preserve the rest of the data.<br>
-An error will be shown, detailing if the error detected belongs to the system settings data, or any of the profiles.<br>
+An error will be shown, detailing if the error detected was on the system settings data, or in any of the profiles.<br>
 Also, the flash storage is checked carefully before and after writes, any issue will trigger a flash error message.<br>

  ### HARD RESET
 If for any reason the station is unable to boot, you can't access the reset menu or you want to reset everything up quickly, there's a hard reset method.<br>
 Power the station off, push and hold the button, then power the station on.<br>
 A message will appear in the screen.
 "Hold button to restore defaults".<br>
 Keep pressing the button for another 5 seconds, until the next message appears, "Release button now".
-Release the button, the station will reset and wipe everything.<br>
+Release the button, the station will wipe everything and reboot.<br>

 If you accidentally pushed the button, just release it before the 5 second timeout to resume the boot process.